jkpubsrc/python-module-jk-simpleexec/src/README.md

 ### The `CommandResult` object returned

-`CommandResult` objects are returned of commands have been executed successfully.
+`CommandResult` objects are returned if commands have been executed successfully.
 Classes of that type will provide a set of properties and methods.

 NOTE: I use signatures similiar to C-style here as this way the required types for arguments can be understood more easily.